 Every 65 seconds, a new brain develops Alzheimer’s.
 Two-thirds of thebrains with Alzheimer’s belong to women, and no one knows why that is.
 The Women’s Alzheimer’s Movement is determined to find out.
 Founded by Maria Shriver, The Women’s Alzheimer’s Movement is a nonprofit organization that is dedicated to raising awareness about women’s increased risk for Alzheimer’s and to educating the public — women and men — about lifestyle changes they can make to protect their brain health.
 Through our annual campaigns and initiatives, we also raise dollars to fund women-based Alzheimer’s research at leading scientific institutions, so that we can better understand this mind-blowing disease and hopefully get closer to a cure.

-- We inform women about their increased risk for Alzheimer’s and other dementias and what they can do about it.
+- We inform women about their increased risk for Alzheimer’s and empower them to take control of their own cognitive health.

 - We influence scientists to conduct women-based research and inspire foundations, philanthropists, and corporations to support it.

-- We raise money to support women-based research through our annual crowd-fundraising event, Move for Minds, and other events.
+- We raise money to support women-based research through our annual crowd-fundraising initiative, Move for Minds, and other campaigns.

 - We share the stories of families caring for a loved one with Alzheimer’s and partner with organizations to provide caregiver relief grants.